Navigation überspringenSitemap anzeigen

 About RFID / NFC Technology

-The world RFID market is growing continuously.
-The market value is expected to rise from US$12.08 billion in 2020 to US$16.23 billion by 2029.
+The global RFID market continues to grow steadily, with market value expected to increase from US$12.08 billion in 2020 to US$16.23 billion by 2029.

 Symbol RFID

-freaquent froschelectronics GmbH - Logo
+freaquent GmbH - Logo